 TECH 3330 - Presswork Procedures (3)

-Prerequisite: TECH 1300 or Consent of Instruction.
+Prerequisite: TECH 1300 or consent of instructor.
 Letterpress principles and procedures on platen and cylinder presses, make-ready, inks, automatic feeders.
 Lecture 1 ½ hours, laboratory 4 ½ hours.

 TECH 4300 - Computer Aided Graphic Communications Management (3)